-• Personal Statement - As part of the application process, a statement of the student's interest should be submitted. • Resume/CV - Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Arts in Marriage and Family Therapy: - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
+- Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
 Recommendations must be from a professional or academic source.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
 All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
 Details may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - o Must score at least a 290 on the GRE with GPA of 2.8-3.0. - o Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8. - Interview An admission interview is required.
-Master of Arts in Philosophy:
+You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Must score at least a 290 on the GRE with GPA of 2.8-3.0. - Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8. - Interview An admission interview is required.
+Master of Arts in History: